 We spent our Thanksgiving clearing land and cooking, it was quite the to-do list.
 After we saw how much Buckthorn had taken over our property earlier this fall and subsequently removed as much of it as we could (more on that process in a later post), there was a section of land just beyond the garden on a very gentle slope that would be ideal for a fruit and nut orchard.
-There was a slew of dead ash trees, a rusty old fence, and what I'm sure is a hefty crop of Buckthorn berries ready to sprout given the chance on that location, so we took it upon ourselves to get started this fall in preparing the land for an orchard and future fruit guild.
+There was a slew of dead ash trees, a rusty old fence, and what I'm sure is a hefty crop of Buckthorn berries ready to sprout given the chance on that location, so we took it upon ourselves to get started this fall in preparing the land for an orchard and future food forest.
 What exactly does that mean?
 Well read on and learn how to get yourself off on the best foot when a fruit and nut orchard is in your homesteading plan!

 Ask Yourself Why You Want to Plant a Fruit and/or Nut Orchard

-Often when purchasing a new plot of land, beginner homesteaders feel as if they have to follow a predestined checklist of the things they should have - honey bees, chickens, goats, an orchard, etc. Slow down and ask yourself why you want a fruit and nut orchard and what purpose it will serve for you on your path towards self sustainability and earth stewardship.
+Often when purchasing a new plot of land, beginner homesteaders or farmers feel as if they have to follow a predestined checklist of the things they should have - honey bees, chickens, goats, an orchard, etc. Slow down and ask yourself why you want a fruit and nut orchard and what purpose it will serve for you on your path towards self sustainability and earth stewardship.
 Get in touch with that inner voice of yours, think about what you want out of this investment, and truly think if you are ready for the work that comes with an orchard.

 After sitting own and deeply thinking about our needs, our plan is to plant heirloom apples and cherries, hardy figs, hardy almond, chestnut, and pawpaw.
 What was our thought process?